ajmalbabu/unicorn-master/README.md

 ```
 10. A message appears of producing and consuming the message.
 11. **Note** Spring kafka client (http://docs.spring.io/spring-kafka/docs/1.1.0.M1/reference/html/index.html) is tried out but it seems too complex to use, first they don't have enough documentation in samples.
 But tried and made it to work but removed that from codebase.
 Direct Kafka API is straight-forward.
 Spring tries to take the same approach as JMS listener for Kafka and that seems like a leaky abstraction to fit Kafka into it.
 Currently at-mos-once client example is implemented using Kafka clients, other at-least-once and exactly-once can be easily implemented using the examples from https://github.com/ajmalbabu/kafka-clients
+12. Kafka unit and integration testing - Refer to **Other best practice** section.

+### AKKA cluster shard
+1. The samples we saw earlier in AKKA persistence usage, all such actors are created by taking advantage of AKKA cluster & cluster shard.
+2. When application runs, a single node AKKA cluster comes up and all the bank account persistence actors are created in this cluster node using cluster shard.
+3. To run multi-node cluster.
+    1. Change the unicorn-configuration/unicorn-akka.conf file accordingly for the property **node.host** and **node.port** to the port number of specific cluster node.
+Also change spring jetty ports **server.port** & **management.port** in spring /application*env.yaml file.
+    2. Or provide the above values during application start-up using java **-D** option for e.g. **-Dnode.host=127.0.0.1** **-Dnode.port=2552** e.g. -Dnode.host=127.0.0.1 -Dnode.port=2552 -Dserver.port=8084 -Dmanagement.port=8085
+    3. To change the seed nodes update unicorn-configuration/unicorn-akka.conf **node.seed-nodes** section.

 ### Other best practices